atgreen/green-orb/README.md

     channel: "thread-dump"
 ```

-`orb` does not interfere with the execution of your program.
+`orb` does not interfere with the execution of your application.
 All
 console logs still go to the console, and the exit code for your
-program is passed on through `orb`.
+application is passed on through `orb`.

 ## Channels and Signals